Benefits of Comprehensive Exams

 Keeping an Eye on Your Child’s Smile

 Depending on your child’s needs, we may kick-off their exam by taking low-dose digital x-rays and intra-oral pictures.
-Our Scottsdale and Phoenix kids’ dental practice uses state-of-the-art imaging equipment, which gives us the highest quality images and emits the lowest amount of radiation possible.
+Our Scottsdale kids’ dental practice uses state-of-the-art imaging equipment, which gives us the highest quality images and emits the lowest amount of radiation possible.
 When we’re finished, we’ll take your child back to a comfy, kid-themed exam room.
 Infants and toddlers will sit on mom or dad’s lap during the visit.
 As for older kids, we have an open door policy, so you’re more than welcome to come back with your child if you’d like.

 Dr. V will count your child’s teeth and look at their teeth and gums.
 If they have sealants or restorations, she’ll make sure they’re in tip-top shape too.
 She’ll talk with you and your child about their brushing and flossing routine, oral habits like thumb sucking or pacifier use, and answer any questions.
 If she does spot issues, she’ll walk you through her findings.
 When we’re done, we usually finish up with a cleaning and, if indicated, a fluoride or xylitol treatment or dental sealants.
 Then, your child will head off to explore our stash of prizes.